Food Service and Health

 What if I only want to operate a food business on a temporary basis or for a specific event?

 Collin County allows food operators to obtain a Temporary/Short-Term Event Food Permit that will allow you to operate your establishment for a period on not more than 14 days at a single location.
-Your application and payment MUST be received by Development Services five (5) business days prior to the 1st anticipated day of operation or your request for a permit will be denied.
+Your online application and payment MUST be received by Development Services five (5) business days prior to the 1st anticipated day of operation or your request for a permit will be denied.
+Apply for a temporary food establishment permit through the Collin County Citizen Self-Service Portal.

 What is the cost of a food service permit?

-All of our permit fees are included on our Permit Fee Sheet.
+All of our permit fees are included on our Main Page - Permit Fees

 Does the county require Certified Food Management certification and/or Food Handling certification?